derektb/cadaver/README.md

 ### Variable Passages

 Tables may also be dropped in by reference.
-A passage tagged "variable" are detected upon story setup and stored for later use.
+Passages tagged "cadaver" are detected upon story setup and stored for later use.
 When the name of that passage is used as a reference, it will be evaluated and dropped into the text:

 ```
-:: MY_GOOD_RESPONSE [variable]
+:: MY_GOOD_RESPONSE [cadaver]
-$MOOD
+%MOOD
 =CONTRITE
 [
 "Sorry about that.
 I didn't realize."